 Continue simmering the roast, covered on low.
 Again, add more water as needed to keep the roast from burning on the bottom.
 Simmer until the roast is fork tender.
 Once done, remove from heat and keep warm at the back of the stove.

 When the vegetables are nicely browned and fork tender, add the roast to the vegetables and keep warm in oven while you make the gravy.
-Go ahead and turn off the oven at the point.
+Go ahead and turn off the oven at this point.

 Make the Gravy

 Pour the remaining broth from the Dutch oven into a small saucepan, adding more water as needed to make 2 cups.
+(If adding more than a cup of water, add a beef bouillon cube to the water for more seasoning.

 In a glass measuring cup whisk together the all-purpose flour and 1/4 cup water.
 Beat well until smooth.